strigo/wryte/README.md

 On top of logging simple messages, Wryte assumes that you have context you would like to log.
 Instead of making you work to consolidate your data, Wryte will allow you to pass multiple dictionaries and key value pair strings and consolidate them to a single dictionary.

-You can pass any number of single level of nested dictionaries and `key=value` strings nad even JSON strings, and those will be parsed and add to the log message.
+You can pass any number of single level or nested dictionaries and `key=value` strings and even JSON strings, and those will be parsed and added to the log message.

 ```python
 wryter.info('My Message', {'key1': 'value2', 'key2': 'value2'}, 'who=where')